Tiyani: Borders of Tiyani

 Tiyani is bordered by Middle Letaba River on the south, Ntsuxi Village on the East, Ribungwani Village on the North, Masakona Village on the North West, Mamaila on the West and Olifantshoek (Holofani) on the South West.

 Sections of Tiyani

-Tiyani consist of different Chiefdom's who were placed on the area after the removal of Magoro.
+Tiyani consists of different Chiefdom's who were placed in the area after the removal of Magoro.
 These are Chief Xihimu, Chief Mdono, Chief Manghove, Chief Mangurwani and Chief Nkanyani.
-The names of the original sections are derived from the Chiefs name based on their section of settlement.
-Second generation sections were created with people from different chiefs depending on which Chief granted permission for the stand owner will be a subject of that particular chief.
-The Second generation sections are Vata Fika, Tsema ra ha vona (pass-over before the sun sets, ghosts), Russia, Manyunyu, Hluvula Baji and Wisa Galaza.
+The names of the original sections are derived from the Chiefs' names based on their sections of the settlement.
+Second generation sections were created with people from different chiefs - depending on which Chief granted permission for the stand owner, who would be a subject of that particular chief.
+The Second generation sections are Vata Fika, Tsema ra ha vona (pass-over before the sun sets, ghosts), Russia, Manyunyu, Hluvula Baji, Meke, Vayizamile and Wisa Galaza.